Differential K-theory and localization formula for $\eta$-invariants: Equivariant -invariants

 Let $(\mu, h^{\mu})$ be an $S^1$-equivariant Hermitian vector bundle over $Y^{S^1}$ with an $S^1$-invariant Hermitian connection $\nabla^{\mu}$.
-Let $\iota:Y^{S^1}\rightarrow Y$ be the natural embedding.
-In the followings, we describe Atiyah-Hirzebruch's geometric construction of the direct image $\iota_*\underline{\mu}$ of $\mu$ for the embedding in K-theory \cite{AH59,BZ93}.
+Let $\iota:Y^{S^1}\rightarrow Y$ be the obvious embedding.
+In the following, we describe the geometric construction of Atiyah-Hirzebruch's direct image $\iota_!\mu\in K^0(Y)$ of $\mu$ for the embedding in $K$-theory \cite{AH59}, \cite[\S 1b]{BZ93}.
 It will be clear from its construction that it is compatible with the group action.

-For any $\delta>0$, set $\mU_{\alpha,\delta}:=\{Z\in N_{\alpha}^{\R}: |Z|<\delta\}$.
+For any $\delta>0$ set $\mU_{\alpha,\delta}:=\{Z\in N_{\alpha}^{\R}: |Z|<\delta\}$.
 Then there exists $\var_0>0$ such that the exponential map $(y,Z)\in N_{\alpha}^{\R}\rightarrow \exp_y^Y(Z)$ is a diffeomorphism between $\mU_{\alpha,2\var_0}$ and an open $S^1$-equivariant tubular neighbourhood of $Y^{S^1}_{\alpha}$ in $Y$ for any $\alpha$.
 Without confusion we will also regard $\mU_{\alpha,2\var_0}$ as this neighbourhood of $Y^{S^1}_{\alpha}$ in $Y$ via this identification.
-We choose $\var_0>0$ small enough such that for any $\alpha\neq \beta\in \mathfrak{B}$, $\mU_{\alpha,2\var_0}\cap \mU_{\beta,2\var_0} =\emptyset$.
+We choose $\var_0>0$ small enough such that for any $\alpha\neq \beta\in \mathfrak{B}$, $\ov{\mU_{\alpha,2\var_0}}\cap \ov{\mU_{\beta,2\var_0}} =\emptyset$.

 Let $\pi_{\alpha}:N_{\alpha}\rightarrow Y^{S^1}_{\alpha}$ denote the projection of the normal bundle $N_{\alpha}$ over $Y^{S^1}_{\alpha}$.
 For $Z\in N_{\alpha}^{\R}$, let $\tilde{c}(Z)\in \End(\Lambda^{\bullet}(N_{\alpha}^*))$ be the transpose of the canonical Clifford action $c(Z)$ on $\Lambda^{\bullet}(\ov{N}_{\alpha}^*)$ in \eqref{local211}.
 In particular, for $u\in N_{\alpha}$, let $\bar{u}^*\in N_{\alpha}^*$ be the metric dual of $\bar{u}\in \ov{N}_{\alpha}$, then